JHU-PL-Lab/www-fpse/lecture/coroutines.md

 ## `Lwt`

 * The above is some high level idea of the use of coroutines
 * We will now fire up `Lwt` and get into the details
+  - It is the most commonly used coroutine library; `Async` is part of `Core` but has much less usage.

 <a name="lwt"></a>